Please click here to go to the latest InCoB website.

 In InCoB 2011, Kuala Lumpur, Malaysia, APBioNet had the singular honour of having successfully won the bid for the 10th InCoB Conference designated the 1st ISCB Asia Joint Conference 2011, having clinched the honour amidst tough competition from the International Society for Computational Biology (ISCB), with whom APBioNet has been affiliated for years.
 We organized this conference in collaboration with the International Immunomics Society (IIMMS) and the Malaysian Society of Bioinformatics and Computational Biology (MaSBiC).
 We continued our tradition of peer-reviewed publications in BMC Genomics, BMC Bioinformatics, Immunome Research, and Bioinformation.
 The BioDB100 project was launched, and APBioNet collaborated with the International Society for Biocuration (ISB) and BioSharing on BioDBCore standards.
 Sponsored by the SEA-EU-Net project under FP7 of the European Commission, and the Ministry of Science, Technology and Innovation (MOSTI), the satellite meeting “EU-ASEAN Scientific Workshop on Computational Biology” was successful in supporting bilateral scientific resaerch and development initiatives between EU and ASEAN (28-29th November 2011).

-In the 11th InCoB 2012 Bangkok, Thailand, we saw the InCoB return to its spawning ground, celebrating the tenth anniversary of its formation, hosted by National Science and technology Development Agency (NSTDA), the umbrella organization overseeing the previous hosts of InCoB2002, National Center for Genetic Engineering and Biotechnology (BIOTEC) as well as King Mongkut.s University of Technology (KMUTT), one of nine National Research Universities in Thailand and an education pioneer in the field of Systems Biology and Bioinformatics.
+In the 11th InCoB 2012 Bangkok, Thailand, we saw the InCoB return to its spawning ground, celebrating the tenth anniversary of its formation, hosted by National Science and technology Development Agency (NSTDA), the umbrella organization overseeing the previous hosts of InCoB2002, National Center for Genetic Engineering and Biotechnology (BIOTEC) as well as King Mongkut’s University of Technology (KMUTT), one of nine National Research Universities in Thailand and an education pioneer in the field of Systems Biology and Bioinformatics.
+This event was endorsed by the ASEAN Committee on Science and Technology (COST).

-For 2013, InCoB will go to Taicang, China (between Suzhou and Shanghai), in conjunction with the 2nd International Conference on Translational Biomedical Informatics (ICTBI 2013), with the theme: "Biomedical Informatics in the Big Data Era: Data-Driven Biology and Medicine"
+For 2013, InCoB was organised in Taicang, China (between Suzhou and Shanghai), in conjunction with the 2nd International Conference on Translational Biomedical Informatics (ICTBI 2013), with the theme: “Biomedical Informatics in the Big Data Era: Data-Driven Biology and Medicine”